UemLab/MGCS/README.md

 - ipdb
 - transformers 4.18.0

-## Code structure
+## Structure

-In the root directory, the “Data” folder contains all the data sets used in this work.
+In the root directory, the “data” folder contains all the data sets used in this work.

 ### How to train
 Please change to the Code directory, and then use the following command to train the model.